 How to promote your crafts business

-- The best way to promote your business is by putting up sufficient numbers of signboards and posters everywhere to let the people know about your business.
+- The best way to promote your business is by putting up sufficient numbers of signboards and posters everywhere to let people know about your business.
 This promotes your business faster.

 - To disburden the whole process of promoting your business, you need to think of a unique name and a very creative logo for your business.
-This will provide the targeted customers easy distinguishability.
+This will provide the targeted customers with easy distinguishability.